kdavyd/flowcharts/README.md

 flowcharts only valid for the version of code that was current at the time of generation.

 I do not plan to maintain those for each Illumos release or gate commit; if changes are significant, I'll likely have to think of a versioning scheme.
+For future ones, I will likely stick to the _multipage format, as it offers the most benefit.

 NOTE: They are quite large and may break your Adobe Reader on a slow machine.